Horizon-Private-Server/horizon-wiki/up-your-arsenal/skins.md

-# Custom Skins
+# Unlockable Skins

-This page explains how to unlock custom skins.
+This page explains how to unlock extra skins.
 It applies to both Up Your Arsenal (Ratchet & Clank 3) and Deadlocked (Gladiator).
 The process is also the same whether you are using PS2 or emulator.

 You may know that in the past you had to use a special user name to unlock the skins. _This is no longer needed!_ Just follow the steps below.